Create Orders

 Note that applications can use UpdateOrder to change the state and fulfill the order at the same time.

-Applications can use the order state as a search filter in SearchOrders to retrieve only orders that can be fulfilled (where the state is OPEN) as shown:
+Applications can use the order state as a search filter in SearchOrders to retrieve only orders that can be fulfilled (where the state is OPEN), as shown in the following example:

 In summary, a DRAFT order differs from an OPEN order as follows: